MovieMaker93/amazon-bedrock-poc/README.md

 Amazon Bedrock offers plenty of FMs to get started for your desired output.
 For the sake of this Demo, I choose the <b>AI21 Labs Jurassic-2 Mid </b> that accepts a prompt and generates text.
 The activation of the model is not granted by default.
-Follow along with this [guide](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) for access to your AWS account.
+Follow along with this [guide](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) for enabling the model access to your AWS account.

 > [!WARNING]
 > Remember to prompt the **FM** as little as you can.
 The length of the response determines the amount of your bills.